corrode/corrode.github.io/content/blog/paradigms/index.md

 ([Rust Playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=d7c7bb1438a5dfb54c4b624a031f6fa6))

 This is a *very verbose*, imperative solution.
-While it's not incorrect, it may not be the most idiomatic Rust code either.
 We mutate the vector in-place and destroy the intermediate results in the process.
+While it's not incorrect, I would argue that it's not the most idiomatic Rust code either.

-In practice, you would probably use a few more helper methods from the standard
+In practice, you would probably reach for a few more helper methods from the standard library:
-library:

 ```rust
 let mut top_languages = vec![];